warrickbayman/Loom/readme.md

 }
 ```

-Run `composer update` in your project route to install Loom into your project.
+Run `composer update` in your project route to install Loom.

+Loom is tested on PHP 5.4, 5.5, 5.6 and HHVM 3.4.
+It has no dependencies except for PHPUnit when testing.
+It is framework agnostic, but I use it quite a bit on a number of projects mostly using the Laravel framework, so it's well tested there.

+I would love to know if and how you use it.

 ## Use